Concussion Awareness

 Concussion Awareness & Actions - What to Do

-Evidence of 1 symptom means player must stop playing right away
+Evidence of ONE (1) symptom means player must stop playing right away

 - The player should not be left alone and should be seen by a doctor as soon as possible that day